According to Newton's First and Second Laws, what happens to an o... | Study Prep in Pearson+

 Struggling with Physics?Join thousands of students who trust us to help them ace their exams!Watch the first video

-According to Newton's First and Second Laws, what happens to an object if the forces acting on it are unbalanced?
+According to Newton's First and Second Laws, what happens to an object when an unbalanced force acts on it?

 Watch next